 - Backup Cameras.
 Nearly standard equipment on most new cars these days, the back-up camera is an important safety feature.
 These cameras help to eliminate rear blind spots, allowing drivers to see objects and persons to the rear of their vehicle before they back up.
 This feature is particularly helpful in avoiding accidents involving young children, who are frequently injured by vehicles that are backing up.

 We all know that car accidents can, and often do, cause serious injuries.
 Notwithstanding all of the new safety features aimed at making vehicles safer, serious injuries, including those that result in death, will likely still occur.
-If you, a friend, or family member has been injured or killed in a car accident or truck accident in San Antonio, or anywhere in Texas, contact the skilled injury lawyers at Barrus Law Group to discuss your rights following a serious accident.
-Click here to schedule a free consultation with one of our Texas injury attorneys.
+If you, a friend, or family member has been injured or killed in a car crash or truck accident in San Antonio, or anywhere in Texas, contact Barrus Injury Lawyers to discuss your rights following a serious accident.